endo64/redo/README.md

 Here are some ideas:

-* Store additional user settings in the `redo.cnf` file (like add to top or bottom, disable emojis etc.)
+* Store additional user settings in the `redo.todo` file (like add to top or bottom, disable emojis etc.)
 * Encrypt the config file.
 * Use user's profile path for the config file.
 * Add item creation date
 * Add sorting

-> 💡 You can hard link `redo.cnf` file into a Dropbox or Google Drive folder so it will be cloud backed.
+> 💡 You can hard link `redo.todo` file into a Dropbox or Google Drive folder so it will be cloud backed.